The Robey: Overview

 The Robey is one of the first skyscrapers in Chicago to have been constructed outside the downtown area.
 The tower was built on the site of the Noel State Bank, near the Damen stop on the Chicago "L", at the intersection of Damen, North and Milwaukee Avenues.
 Milwaukee Avenue runs northwest through Chicago’s grid of streets, creating intersections that often have a “flatiron” or wedge-shaped building on one corner, like this building.

 It was originally marketed to attorneys, doctors, and other professionals.
 In the 1980s, it became home to the Tower Coyote Gallery, reportedly named because artists thought the building resembled a howling coyote.
 Over the next two decades, the surrounding neighborhood held an annual arts festival called Around the Coyote.
 In 2008, the Chicago Zoning Board approved plans to convert the building into a hotel, but financial difficulties prevented the building's owner from moving ahead with the project.

-Renovation as a hotel began in 2015 and ended in 2017 when it opened as the Robey Hotel, with its address at 2018 W. North Avenue and its neighborhood now called Wicker Park.
+Renovation as a hotel began in 2015 and ended in 2017 when it opened as the Robey Hotel, with its address at 2018 W. North Avenue.
 Robey Street was an early name for Damen Avenue.
 The Grupo Habita did the design of the renovation and operates the hotel.
 The building received praise for its use of “layering” interior designs of rooms and restaurants from all the decades of the building’s history.
 The warehouse on the adjacent lot was renovated to include a swimming pool and gym.